jadecobra/python_tdd_exercises/source/bonus/learn_git.rst

 * :ref:`how to merge changes`
 * :ref:`how to use tags`

-:ref:`Click Here to see me make a Python Test Driven Development Environment<how to make a Python Test Driven Development environment>`
+:ref:`Click Here to see me make a Python Test Driven Development Environment<how to make a Python Test Driven Development environment manually>`

 ----